aiidateam/aiida-core/docs/source/reference/command_line.rst

 .. code:: console

-    Usage:  [OPTIONS] [DIRECTORY]
+    Usage:  [OPTIONS]

       Initialize a new AiiDA instance.

-      The instance is initialized in DIRECTORY, which defaults to the current working directory.
+      Create a new AiiDA instance in the current working directory.
 A profile is automatically created using the `core.sqlite_dos` storage backend and the localhost is configured as a computer.

       By default, a user is created in the database that is automatically attached to all the nodes that will be created in the future.
 The user details are specified by default but